Commercial & Corporate Law

 - ICSID (International Centre for Settlement of Investment Disputes) arbitration option.

-This framework offers additional guarantees for foreign investor.
+This framework provides meaningful additional security for foreign investors operating in Turkey.

 Common Mistakes

-- Skipping due diligence — debts or lawsuits discovered later can ruin investment.
+- Skipping due diligence — debts or litigation discovered after closing can destroy the investment.

-- Trusting verbal agreements — verbal agreements aren't very valid in Turkey; everything must be in writing.
+- Relying on verbal agreements — verbal agreements have very limited legal weight in Turkey; all material terms must be in writing.

-- Insufficient shareholders' agreement — articles of association alone insufficient, detailed SHA required.
+- Insufficient shareholders' agreement — the articles of association alone are not enough; a detailed SHA is required.

-- Not contracting exit mechanism — major problem when partnership dissolves years later.
+- No exit mechanism — a major problem when the partnership eventually needs to be dissolved.

 Legal Support

-For foreign investors in Antalya seeking to partner with Turkish companies, MONA HUKUK provides holistic advisory in due diligence, shareholders' agreement negotiation, share transfer, and tax structuring.
-Properly structured partnership is a solid foundation for both rapid market entry and sustainable growth.
+For foreign investors in Antalya seeking to partner with Turkish companies, MONA HUKUK provides comprehensive advisory services covering due diligence, shareholders' agreement negotiation, share transfer documentation, and tax structuring.
+A properly structured partnership provides a solid foundation for rapid market entry and sustainable long-term growth.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.